lk-umw-cpsc/motive-java-api/README.md

 A `CommandStreamManager` object will notify all of its `RigidBodyUpdateListener`s via their `rigidBodyUpdateReceived` method.
 This method is called once for each rigid body that exists within the frame.
-The x, y, and z coordinates of each rigid body, along with their rotational information in the form of a quaternion, are sent in each `rigidBodyUpdateReceived` call.
+The id of each rigid body, its x, y, and z coordinates, and its rotational information in the form of a quaternion, are sent in each `rigidBodyUpdateReceived` call.

 After rigid body information is finished processing, a `CommanStreamManager` then